data-wizards/data-wizards.github.io/index.md

 </div>

 From this we actually see that some of these visual features have some kind of explanatory relationship with the `Sales Rank`.
-More specifically we see for `Entropy` that higher values of entropy score tends to give higher sales rank.
-For `brightness` it seems neither too bright or too dark will give a high sales rank.
-Lastly, for keypoints, which is another way of calculating a measure of complexity, the less complex the lower the sales rank.
-Especially the keypoints make sense when we take into account that this is for children's books - the simpler the cover, the better the sales rank.
+More specifically we see for `Entropy` that higher values of entropy score tends to give higher sales rank (so worse sales).
+For `Brightness` it seems brighter covers lead to more sales (lower sales rank).
+Lastly, for keypoints, which is another way of calculating a measure of complexity, the more complex the lower the sales rank (more sales).
+An interpretation of these plots would be that brighter covers catch the attention of the potential buyer and increase the sales, and adding complexity (keypoints) might also help if it is not just making the cover random (entropy).

-Let's examine the same for `Review Score`.
+Let's examine the same for `Review Score`:

 <div>
     <a href="https://plot.ly/~PernilleLindvang/25/?share_key=N8cmRiV22Bf1rLlnT6KJjY" target="_blank" title="Plot 25" style="display: block; text-align: center;"><img src="https://plot.ly/~PernilleLindvang/25.png?share_key=N8cmRiV22Bf1rLlnT6KJjY" alt="Plot 25" style="max-width: 100%;width: 800px;"  width="800" onerror="this.onerror=null;this.src='https://plot.ly/404.png';" /></a>
     <script data-plotly="PernilleLindvang:25" sharekey-plotly="N8cmRiV22Bf1rLlnT6KJjY" src="https://plot.ly/embed.js" async></script>
 </div>

-In the figure above we see a very different pattern for the visual features and the response variable.
-Again, the plot is affected by `Review Score` being categorical in nature.
+In the figure above, we see a very different pattern for the visual features and the response variable.
+Again, the plot is affected by `Review Score` acting like a categorical one for some books.

-Based on the two plots above it seems like the visual features alone might be better at predicting the `Sales Rank`than the `Review Score` since there were at least some kind of correlation.
+Based on the plots above, it seems like the visual features alone might be better at predicting the `Sales Rank` than the `Review Score` since the features seem to be more correlated to the sales.
+This also intuitively makes sense: to write a review, buyers must first read the book so their reviews will presumably be more dependent on the content that they went through rather than the cover.
+Whereas while buying a book, one has access to less information that can be used to decide whether to make a purchase or not, and we believe the cover is among the most important of those pieces of information.
+Based on the above exporatory plots we have chosen to focus on the influence of the visual features on the `Sales Rank`.

 <div id="judging" />